 The breathtaking views from the Point Vicente Lighthouse and the Palos Verdes Peninsula are hard to hate.
 If you're looking for a romantic destination or relaxing surroundings, the Point Vicente Lighthouse location offers both.
 If you're offshore, the beam from Point Vicente Lighthouse's powerful lens can be seen up to 20 miles at sea.

 Aside from enjoying the sunset from the lighthouse, many people walk their dogs nearby or go for a jog on nearby trails.
-In fact, you can walk from the lighthouse over from Terranea Resort, a destination hotel which is about a mile away.
 Trained docents also lead hikes in nearby areas.

 Point Vicente Lighthouse is also well-liked by Los Angeles locals.
 It's the perfect destination to get away from the concrete jungle and enjoy a more natural setting without having to travel too far.